hotosm/TM-Extractor/Readme.md

 Defines the geographical area for extraction.
 Typically auto-populated with Tasking Manager (TM) geometry.

 #### `queue`
-Specifies the Raw Data API queue, often set as "raw_default" for default processing.
+Specifies the Raw Data API queue, often set as "raw_default" for default processing, This can be changed if there is disaster activation and special services are deployed so that those requests can be prioritized.

 #### `dataset`
 Contains information about the dataset:
-- `dataset_prefix`: Prefix for the dataset name.
+- `dataset_prefix`: Prefix for the dataset extraction eg : hotosm_project_123.
-- `dataset_folder`: Folder within TM for the dataset.
+- `dataset_folder`: Default Mother folder to place during extraction eg : TM , Mindful to change this.
-- `dataset_title`: Title of the Tasking Manager project.
+- `dataset_title`: Title of the Tasking Manager project eg : Tasking Manger Project 123.

 #### `categories`
 Array of extraction categories, each represented by a dictionary with: